 Junior Agents & Staff

 SHANNON POWERS is a graduate of New York University.
 She began her career in publishing at McIntosh and Otis as an intern in 2011, and then went on to intern at The Book Report Network and W.W.
 Norton & Company.
 She has also worked as a bookseller.
-She returned to M&O in 2014, where she assists Shira Hoffman and Christa Heschke and is also looking to build her own list as a junior agent.
+She returned to M&O in 2014, where hs is looking to build her own list as a junior agent.

 Shannon is interested in representing middle grade, YA, and select adult titles.
 Above all, she looks for projects with a strong hook, smart plotting, and an addictive voice.
 She loves projects with a darker edge but is also open to lighter projects.
 For adult, her reading interests include literary fiction, mystery/thriller, and nonfiction (pop history, DIY, pop culture).
 In YA and MG, she is searching for mysteries, projects with romantic elements (whether fun or angsty), horror, light sci-fi or fantasy, and contemporary and historical with a unique premise.